kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ### Tracing
 - Since this release, the Kyma Dashboard extension for TracePipeline [supports custom headers for OTLP outputs](https://github.com/kyma-project/kyma/pull/16760).
-- Warnings at startup of `otel-collector` [has been removed](https://github.com/kyma-project/kyma/issues/16736).
+- Warnings at the startup of `otel-collector` [have been removed](https://github.com/kyma-project/kyma/issues/16736).
 - `otel-collector` has been updated to [0.72.0](https://github.com/kyma-project/kyma/pull/16943).